tobybenjaminclark/mema/docbank/mema_page_framework.md

 # What is the MeMa Page Framework?
 MeMa's interface stucture is optimized around **ease of expansion** and **ease of modification**.
 Each `page` is it's own sub-class of the `content frame` superclass in `codebank/mema_content_frame.py`, and should be created in it's own file, similar to the [State Design Pattern](https://en.wikipedia.org/wiki/State_pattern), however instead of states, MeMa uses `pages`.
 This might bring the question ...

+### Common Questions & Answers
+Here are some common questions about the MeMa Page Framework, regarding how it works, and it's reasoning and advantages.

 **What is a page in MeMa?
 Is it like a HTML Page?**
 > In MeMa, a **page** is a **frame** that displays content to the user.
 In order to **maintain integrity with expansion**, the MeMa Page Framework doesn't facilitate direct input through the page, as this can become inaccessible if there isn't a **direct physical button mapping.**<br><br>So, this in turn will beg the question: *How can I manage inputs?* Well, in the framework, inputs are handled through a simple `callback` function that will get called when a button gets pressed, the user says something or the dial is rotated on the machine.
 These are passed to the `page` through `json-style` dictionaries, representing what was done, and through what means.